polettix/ETOOBUSY/_posts/2020-02-27-proxyjump.md

 # How old is `ssh`?

-If you happen to have a version of [OpenSSH][] that is [release-7.3][] or later, then enter `ProxyJump`:
+If you happen to have a version of [OpenSSH][] that is [release-7.3][] or later, then enter `ProxyJump`.
+From the [release note for 7.3][release-7.3]:

-> Add a ProxyJump option and corresponding -J command-line flag to allow
+> [...]
+ProxyJump option and corresponding -J command-line flag to allow
 > simplified indirection through a one or more SSH bastions or "jump
 > hosts".